AhmadBarik/analysis-sentiment-pedulilindungi/README.md

 # analysis-sentiment-pedulilindungi
 This is my first project for data analyst <br><br>
-Open file .ipynb with Google Colab <br> because in that file, me use google-play scrapper for scrapping data
+Open file .ipynb with Google Colab <br> because in that file, me use google-play scrapper to collect data